by Jorge Gomez • 6 min read

 Remember that a three-judge panel of the U.S. Court of Appeals for the Ninth Circuit issued the outrageous ruling that Coach Joe Kennedy did not have a constitutional right to privately pray on the field after football games.
 If Coach Kennedy’s appeal were heard today, there would be a greater chance of drawing a panel with at least one or two conservative judges on it.
 Imagine the difference that would have made not only in his case, but in many future religious freedom cases litigated in the Ninth Circuit!

-Sign the Petition.
-Urge the U.S. Senate to confirm more of the President’s conservative judges, who will protect religious freedom as written in the Constitution.
+Join First Liberty’s efforts to get more conservative judges confirmed who will protect religious freedom as written in the Constitution.